- …

 Dear Sir

-We souters in Edinburgh, wishing that the Royal Burgh be not behind their neighbours at its annual celebration, and thinking that the Standard Bearer should have some distinctive mark from other riders, have much pleasure in providing a sash to be worn
+We souters in Edinburgh, wishing that the Royal Burgh be not behind their neighbours at its annual celebration, and thinking that the Standard Bearer should have some distinctive mark from other riders, 'providing a sash to be worn by the Standard Bearer annually’.

 By the Standard Bearer annually.
 The Colour of the sash is scarlet with the Burgh Arms in Blue and the intention is that Standard Bearers’’ names be sewn on it every year thereby bringing out the Burgh Colours, scarlet and blue.
 As to the presentation of the sash, the form it should take, we would prefer to leave to hear what you suggest.